MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 No new connections can be created for data integrations using the Dynamics 365 connector.
 For these components, shut down is in progress.
 We recommend use of the Dynamics 365 connector be replaced with an option below as soon as possible.

-This connector is shut down for new Power Automate flows, all newly created flows must use the Microsoft Dataverse Legacy connector (also referred to as the CDS 2.0 connector) or the Preview Microsoft Dataverse connector (GA date will be provided in Summer 2023).
+This connector is shut down for new Power Automate flows; all newly created flows must use the [Microsoft Dataverse (legacy)](/connectors/commondataservice/) connector (also referred to as the CDS 2.0 connector) or the [Microsoft Dataverse](/connectors/commondataserviceforapps/) connector (GA date will be provided in August 2023).

 Canvas apps can no longer use the Power Apps player in Windows.
 All Canvas apps must migrate to the new player.